 Despite widespread concerns about the level of school funding, much of the academic literature has struggled to find a significant link between (moderate) changes in school expenditure and changes in pupil outcomes.
 Moreover, schools (and education systems) with similar levels of funding can achieve very different levels of pupil attainment.
 Evidence is lacking about the appropriate level of funding for schools, the scope for economies of scale (at a school or MAT level), how funding is best administered and where best to spend limited funds in order to have the greatest impact.
-At this debate, a leading panel of scholars draw their conclusions as to where the balance of evidence lies on these important issues, with particular attention to the impact of changes to school funding and social mobility in England, including the likely effects of the new National Funding Formula.
+At this debate, a leading panel of scholars drew their conclusions as to where the balance of evidence lies on these important issues, with particular attention to the impact of changes to school funding and social mobility in England, including the likely effects of the new National Funding Formula.

 Chair - Angela Donkin (NFER)

 - Matthew Clements-Wheeler (Bordesley Green Girls’ School & Sixth Form)

 Session 2 - Innovative approaches to technical education: new and original or just old hard hat?

 This debate examined different approaches to providing cutting-edge technical education which is central to the development of T levels and the push to increase productivity.
 The panel debated how innovative these approaches really are and how they can help create world-class technical education that equips young people and employers with the skills necessary for their futures and wider contribution to society and the economy.

 - Helen Beardmore, (Edge)

 - Patrick Craven, (City & Guilds)

 - Jonathan Nicholls (UTC Reading)